seanbreckenridge/mal-id-cache/README.md

 The reason this exists is because there's currently no easy way to get a list of all the approved entries on MAL.

-Whenever an entry requested to be added (by a user), it gets an ID and it "on the website" - unlisted; at this point no one can add it to their list.
+Whenever an entry requested to be added (by a user), it gets an ID and is listed "on the website" - unlisted; at this point no one can add it to their list.

 If a moderator approves the entry, it keeps the same ID and becomes an entry that people can view publicly.

 If its denied, the ID disappears and becomes a 404, leaving a 'gap' in the IDs for MAL.
-At the time of writing this, the most recently approved anime ID is 40134, but theres less than 17000 anime entries on MAL.
+At the time of writing this, the most recently approved anime ID is 40134, but there are less than 17000 anime entries on MAL.

 There have been a few cases where IDs are re-used for others, but that is not the common case.